Uniswap/examples/v3-sdk/minting-position/README.md

 # Minting a Position

 ## Overview

-This is a template for dApp development guides that includes running against mainnet, locally, and using a wallet connection.
+This is an example of minting a position in a liquidity pool that includes running against mainnet, locally, and using a wallet connection.

 ## Configuration

 This application can be configured to interact with:

 1. A locally deployed mainnet fork
 2. The mainnet
 3. An in-browser wallet (mainnet or configured locally)